-Tucson Parks and Recreation has temporarily closed all city park playgrounds and other equipment to help curb the spread of COVID-19 in the community.
+City of Tucson park playgrounds and other amenities and equipment will remain closed until early August to help curb the spread of COVID-19 in the community.

-The changes went into effect at 10 p.m. last night, March 31, and in addition to playgrounds the closures also include ramadas, gazebos, outdoor fitness equipment, some sports courts (basketball, volleyball, bocce), horseshoe pits and splash pads, according to a news release.
+In addition to playgrounds the closures also include recreation centers, ramadas, gazebos, outdoor fitness equipment, some sports courts (basketball, volleyball, bocce, tennis), horseshoe pits, pools and splash pads, according to a news release.

 Any existing reservations and permits for park facilities for special events, fields, gazebos and ramadas will be canceled and people can choose to receive a credit to use in the future or a refund.

 Golf courses, disc golf courses, dog parks, skate parks and rinks, urban fishing areas, open space, trails, walking paths, and some park restroom facilities will continue to remain open for people to use while adhering to social distancing guidelines.

 Tucson Golf will be requiring golfers using carts to use one cart per player and will be enforcing a six-foot distance between people in its pro shops.

 If anyone encounters people using closed facilities or large gatherings of groups in city parks they can call the City Service Impacts hotline at 520-791-2540 to report the activity.
 The hotline will notify the community service officers who patrol parks, Boyer says.